LitiumAB/Education/Developer Education/Tasks/Docker/README.md

 ## Setup

 1. Download a copy of _docker-compose.yaml_ from the [_Resources_-folder](Resources/docker-compose.yaml)
-1. Open a terminal or command window in the directory where you placed the _docker-compose.yaml_-file and run the command below to start the containers needed to run Litium locally
+1. Open a terminal or command window in the directory where you placed the _docker-compose.yaml_-file
+1. Execute the command below to create a certificate file (additional info can be found on [Litium docs](https://docs.litium.com/documentation/litium-apps)):

+    ```PowerShell
+    dotnet dev-certs https -ep ./data/https/localhost.pfx -p SuperSecretPassword
+    ```

+    1. **Optionally** replace _SuperSecretPassword_ with your own password, if you do you also need to replace the password where it is used in the `docker-compose.yaml`-file (in the configuration for _direct-payment_ and _direct-shipment_):

+        ```PowerShell
+        ASPNETCORE_Kestrel__Certificates__Default__Password=SuperSecretPassword # <-- TODO Replace
+        ```

+1. Run the command below to start all containers needed to run Litium locally

     ```console
     docker-compose up
     ```